f-elix/the-powerlog/src/lib/router/README.md

 The router object returned by `createRouter` has the following properties:

--   init (method): Initializes the router (better called when the components are mounted or on 'DOMContentLoaded');
--   update (method): When the router initializes, it queries all the links that have a relative url in order to intercept the event.
-If some links are added to the DOM dynamically, they won't be known to the router unless this method is called.
 -   send (method): The `service.send` method, to send an event to the router service.
 -   getViews (method): A method that takes a callback function as parameter.
 The list of components of the current state is passed to the callback function so you can do whatever you want with it.
 (See https://github.com/tivac/xstate-component-tree).